danfuzz/samizdat/doc/language-guide/02-data.md

 from nearly-arbitrary keys to arbitrary values.
 Values are allowed to be any type of value.
 Keys are allowed to be any value that can be ordered, using the defined total ordering of values, with respect to all other keys in the map.
-Notably, keys are *not* restricted to only being strings (or string-like things).
+Notably, keys are *not* restricted to only being symbols, strings, or other string-like things.

 Maps are written as an initial `{`, followed by zero or more mappings, followed by a final `}`.
 Mappings are written as